AliHassanZulfiqar/git_sandbox/README.md

 for deleting tags remotely we can use

 		git push origin :tag_name

+Let's update our tag to point to the new commit id.
+In order to update an existing tag, you need to use the `-f` option with the `git tag` command.

+		git tag -f name_of_the_tag_to_modify commit_id_to_use_with_the_tag

+Like before, if we type `git push origin tag_name`, we try to push our tag named unstable; however, GitHub tells us that it already exists, and it rejects the push because of that.
+We can overcome this error by using

+		git push --force origin tag_name
 ## what if we decide that we're really not supposed to be doing that right now?
 What if we decide that we really should have started this on a branch, or maybe we need to change content and work on something else for a while?
 	Well, we can do that by using Git's stashing ability git stash